 Level 2 points are designed for larger fish species.
-The points we consider to be level two bowfishing points at Fin-Finder, such as our Riptide, are made of stainless steel construction and are better suited for tougher bowfishing conditions.
+The points we consider to be level two bowfishing points at Fin-Finder, such as our Riptide or Riptide Pro Point, are made of stainless steel construction and are better suited for tougher bowfishing conditions.

-Rocky creek and river bottoms will quickly eat up an entry-level point, so points made of tougher materials and a more robust platform are needed for bowfishing in these types of waters.
+Rocky creeks and river bottoms will quickly eat up an entry-level point, so points made of tougher materials and a more robust platform are needed for bowfishing in these types of waters.

 The reversible barbs on these level two points can be flipped by loosening the tip of the point rather than taking off the entire tip and barb from the arrow.
 This saves a lot of time and is better suited for fast-paced bowfishing and tougher environments.

-Level 3 points, such as our Big Head, deliver great performance when going after medium-to-large species of fish.
+Level 3 points, such as our Big Head or Big Head Pro, deliver great performance when going after medium-to-large species of fish.
 These higher-end bowfishing points are ideal for rocky bottoms given the robust platform.